sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 - $k_B$ is the Boltzmann constant $\( 8.314 \times 10^{-3} \ \text{KJ/mol.K} \)$
 - $T$ is the temperature
-- $P$ is the probability distribution of the data, obtained from a histogram of molecular dynamics (MD) data.
+- $P$ is the probability distribution of the data, obtained from a histogram of molecular dynamics (MD) data
-- $P_{\text{max}}$ is the maximum value of this probability distribution, representing the most likely state or the minimum of free energy.
+- $P_{\text{max}}$ is the maximum value of this probability distribution, representing the most likely state or the minimum of free energy

 This relationship allows us to convert a histogram of CV values into a free energy surface and this formulation also adjusts the free energy values so that the minimum energy associated with the highest probability $P_{\text{max}}$ is set to 0.
 Because the value of $\Delta G$ for the state with $P_{\text{max}}$ will be 0 because $\ln P_{\text{max}} - \ln P_{\text{max}} = 0\$.